lacanoid/datalink/docs/pg_datalinker.md

 Responsibilities
 ----------------
-* Protect files from renaming or deletion (WRITE ACCESS BLOCKED OR TOKEN OR ADMIN)
+* Protect files from renaming or deletion (WRITE ACCESS BLOCKED or TOKEN or ADMIN)

   This is done by setting the *immutable* flag on the file with `chattr +i` command.
   This prevents file from being renamed or modified, even by root.